|Course Length:||1 Year Full-Time, 18 Months Part-Time|

 Extensive social learning areas and study spaces enable group discussion, quiet work and silent study.
 The specialist team staffing our Ask Desk are available to assist with any queries, with dedicated support available for students with Specific Learning Difficulties (SpLD).

 To join this programme you should have a first class or upper second class honours degree (2:1 or above).
-In exceptional circumstances, students with lower second class honours (2:2) and demonstrable knowledge of their subject matter may be admitted at the University’s discretion.

 English Language Requirements